 Being locked-indoors, some of us may feel the urge of creating homemade sweet treats.
 Since many in my surroundings avoid the consumption of gluten, simple carbs, and sugar, I keep experimenting with new recipes.

 This week I managed to turn a recipe for a French chocolate cake into its gluten-free version.
 It was a hit in terms of consistency and taste.
 What strikes me most,was that I could turn a handful of ingredients into such a mouthwatering experience.

-The recipe is free of conventional sugar, hydrogenized oils, white flour and baker’s yeast.
-Instead, I can use high-quality butter or even ghee from grass-fed cattle, free range eggs from the farmer’s market, and fair-trade dark chocolate with a high percentage of cocoa.
+The recipe is free of conventional sugar, hydrogenated oils, white flour and baker’s yeast.
+Instead, I can use high-quality butter or even ghee from grass-fed cattle, free-range eggs from the farmer’s market, and fair-trade dark chocolate with a high percentage of cocoa.
 It is loaded with fibers, polyphenols, good fat and clean protein.

 First things first.
 Get the ingredients out and prepare the baking materials: a pot and a water-resistant bowl for the water bath.
 Get a few bowls ready.
 You need a blender and a mixer, and a ten-inch cake tin covered with baking paper.
 Optionally, a food scale for weighing butter and chocolate, but usually there are the measurements already marked on those goods.
 Preheat the oven to 180 degrees.
 Soak the dates in half a cup of hot water beforehand, to soften them.

 Melt the butter and the dark chocolate in a water bath.

 Puree the dates with as little liquid as possible.
 Separate the eggs into two bowls.
 Beat the egg whites to a stiff snow.